unc-csxl/orientation/sqlalchemy/4_crud_operations.md

 #### Creating an `OR` Query

-Creating an `OR` query requires a little bit more, specifically, knowledge of Python's `|` operator.
+Creating an `OR` query requires a little bit more, specifically, knowledge of SQLAlchemy's `|` operator.
 This operator will allow us to join two query conditionals together and apply the `OR` rule to it.
 For example,

 ```py
 entities = self._session.query(OrganizationEntity)